andrewdwallo/filament-companies/README.md

 php artisan filament-companies:install filament --companies
 ```

 * After Scaffolding is complete run the following commands.
-(Use either npm, pnpm, or yarn)
+(Use either npm, pnpm, or yarn depending on what your package manager currently is before the scaffold)
 ```
 npm install
 ```